ZeroRingWraith: Stealth threats in the system boot process

 • Secure Boot / TPM: Can be bypassed or manipulated.

-• Operating from system boot
+• Operating from the earliest boot stages.

-• Correlating anomalous behavior without relying on signatures
+• Correlating anomalous behavior without relying on signatures.

-• Reacting autonomously and locally
+• Reacting autonomously and locally.

-• Functioning in isolated or high-criticality environments
+• Functioning in isolated or high-criticality environments.

 Advanced defense strategy

-• Observability from the first boot stage
+• Observability from the very first boot stage.

-• Real-time behavioral analysis
+• Real-time behavioral analysis.

-• Integration with systems like FirmGuard for BIOS-level visibility
+• Integration with systems like FirmGuard for BIOS-level visibility.

 Final thoughts